Talking to a therapist about porn can feel exposing. You may have rehearsed the conversation and still feel unsure how to say it out loud.

 What to say in the first session

-You don’t need a speech.
-You don’t need to have your whole history organized.
+You do not need a speech.
+You do not need to have your whole history organized.
 Therapists are trained to guide the conversation.
-But if having a starting point makes you less anxious, here are some ways to open:
+If having a starting point makes you less anxious, use one of these:

 • "I've been struggling with compulsive porn use and it's affecting my life.
 I want to address it directly."